 While bread cooks, sear shrimp.

 Sear the Shrimp

 Heat 1 tsp. olive oil in a medium non-stick pan over medium-high heat.

 Place shrimp in hot pan, and cook until golden brown, 2 minutes.

 Transfer to a plate.
 Shrimp will finish cooking in a later step.

 Make the Sauce

 Heat 2 tsp. olive oil in pan used to sear shrimp over medium heat.

-Place garlic in hot pan and cook, stirring occasionally, 30 seconds.
+Place garlic in hot pan and stir occasionally, 30 seconds.

-Add white wine and cook until nearly evaporated.
+Add white wine and cook until nearly evaporated, 1-2 minutes.
 Add cream and cook until slightly thickened, 3-4 minutes.